nilsteampassnet/TeamPass/.github/ISSUE_TEMPLATE.md

 <!--
 Thanks for reporting issues back to Teampass!
+This is ONLY for ISSUE / DEFECT / BUG.

-This is the issue tracker of Teampass, if you have any FEATURE REQUEST or question, please use https://teampass.userecho.com/
+If you have any FEATURE REQUEST or question, please use https://teampass.userecho.com/

 To make it possible for us to help you please fill out below information carefully.
 -->